×

 • Heat: Use heat to decrease stiffness.

-• Steroid injections: Steroids such as cortisone are very effective anti-inflammatory medicine.
+• Steroid injections: Steroids such as cortisone are very effective anti-inflammatories.
 Injecting steroids into the tendon can relieve pain.

 Your well-being is important to us.
-Raleigh Orthopaedic is Wake County’s oldest and most experienced orthopedic practice, serving the Triangle and surrounding regions of central North Carolina since 1919.
-Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
+Raleigh Orthopaedic is Wake County’s oldest and most experienced orthopedic practice, having served the Triangle and surrounding regions of central North Carolina since 1919.
 If your injury or condition is recent, you can walk right into one of our Raleigh Orthopaedic Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.
+Give us a call or book online today to meet with one of our orthopedic specialists in Wake County!